Minimal two-spheres of low index in manifolds of positive complex sectional curvature: The Morse-Witten complex

 where $n(p,q)$ is the signed number of trajectories for $-X$ from $x$ to $y$.
 Construction of this boundary is implicit in Milnor's proof of the h-cobordism theorem \cite{Mil2}, and the theorems of standard Morse theory show that $\partial \circ \partial = 0$, and that the resulting chain complex

 computes the homology of $M$.
 Of course, we can dualize and construct a corresponding cochain complex

 We will call either $C_*(F,-X)$ or $C^*(F,-X)$ the {\em Morse-Witten complex} for $F$ and $X$.
-More details of the resulting Morse homology can be found in the excellent treatment by Schwartz \cite{Sch}, although in the finite-dimensional case the analysis in his arguments can be replaced by the easier arguments of \cite{Mil2}.
+More details of the resulting Morse homology can be found in the excellent treatment by Schwartz \cite{Sch}, although in the finite-dimensional case the analysis can be replaced by easier arguments of Milnor \cite{Mil2}.

-We can use the Morse theory on Banach manifolds of \S~\ref{S:MorseBanach} to extend the construction of the Morse-Witten complex to a perturbation of $E_{\alpha}$ which has nondegenerate critical points.
-In fact, as shown in \cite{Mo2}, we can take the perturbation to be
+We can use the Morse theory on Banach manifolds of \S~\ref{S:MorseBanach} to extend the construction of the Morse-Witten complex in \cite{Mil2} to a perturbation of $E_{\alpha}$ which has nondegenerate critical points.
+According to Theorem~4.5.3 of \cite{Mo2}, we can take the perturbation to be

 where $\psi$ is a suitable element of $L^2_k(S^2,{\mathbb R}^N)$.
 Condition C still holds for this perturbation within the completion $L^{2\alpha }_1(S^2,M)$, and implies that there are only finitely many critical points for $E_{\alpha ,\psi}$ within